Future Trends in the Hospitality Industry: Casegoods Furniture

 Seneca-Niagara Casino furniture by Artone

 Hotel guests today want to experience the best of many different worlds.
-Hotel guests of tomorrow will want the same experience.
+Hotel guests of tomorrow will still want the same experience.
 Future guests, however, will want even more streamlined and technologically tailored to them during their stay.

-How do you please anticipated guests and their needs?
+How do you please anticipated guests and their needs when it’s nearly impossible to know exactly what they’ll be?
 How do you reimagine hotel furniture to cover a range of form-and-function experiences?
-Incorporate these design trends into your hotel rooms and casegoods furniture:
+Is there a way to future-proof your investment in casegoods?

 • Style